 It’s so easy, but the trick isn’t in the technique—it’s in the beans.

-Always start with freshly roasted, specialty-grade coffee beans.
-Otherwise, you’ll end up with bad-tasting cold brew you hate (and that’s a fast way to ditch cold brew and go back to the stomach aches).
+Always start with freshly-roasted, specialty-grade coffee beans.
+Otherwise, you’ll end up with a bad-tasting cold brew you hate (and that’s a fast way to ditch cold brew and go back to the stomach aches).

 Get the good beans, brew the good cold brew, and live the good life… upset stomach-free.